 – 10 cups of cooked white rice (This is made from 5 cups of uncooked rice.)

 Most dogs will consume about the same amount of this food as they would a commercial dog food, maybe a little less.
-So if your dog normally eats about 1 cup of dog food per day, that would be a good amount of homemade dog food to feed him.
-Then watch his weight over the first 15-30 days and adjust as needed.
+If your dog normally eats about 1 cup of dog food per day, that would be a good amount of homemade dog food to feed him.
+Watch his weight over the first 15-30 days and adjust as needed.